PepeDuke/Duck/README.md

 1. design stage - make sure the syntax is consistent, complete and simple to use
 2. c++ bootstrap - write the compiler first in c++ basic lexer/parser might use lex/Yacc or LLVM
 3. write compiler in Duck - use c++ compiler to compile duck compiler so the final compiler is written in duck and does not depend on c++
-4. refactor Duck compilator - there will be some functions that are inefficient by the c++ bootstrap and might need to be re-done in assembly.
+4. refactor Duck compiler - there will be some functions that are inefficient by the c++ bootstrap and might need to be re-done in assembly.
-5. compile optimalization - make sure the compiler implements all applicable optimization techniques.
+5. compile optimization - make sure the compiler implements all applicable optimization techniques.
 6. feature full compiler - is the syntax feature full, disk operations, memory operations, network operations and graphics.
 7. integration for debugging and IDEs - pre-compiler and pdb file emitter might be needed.
 8. implement IR translation for multiple platforms - this one's a doozy.